akaigraham/box-office-EDA/README.md

 ```

 ### Web Scraping Box Office Mojo
-!**[Box Office Mojo](https://www.boxofficemojo.com/)** presents a number of box office statistics on its website.
+**[Box Office Mojo](https://www.boxofficemojo.com/)** presents a number of box office statistics on its website.
 To pull this data into a useable format, I scraped Box Office Mojo using BeautifulSoup.

 ```
 from bs4 import BeautifulSoup